-When I first met Justin and Kim, I HAD to work with them.
-Maybe it was something about their infectious personalities; maybe it was the fact they wanted a unique, yet really fun reception that had guests walking saying it was the best reception they had every been too; likely, it was both.
+When I first met Justin and Kim, I knew I HAD to work with them for their wedding reception at Sodo Park in Seattle.
+Maybe it was something about their infectious personalities, or maybe it was the fact they wanted a unique, yet really fun reception that had guests walking saying it was the best reception they had ever been to.
+Likely, it was both.

-One thing that I love about wedding entertainment is that it isn’t a cookie cutter process – every reception begins with a blank sheet of paper.
-Because half of their guests would be coming from the Midwest and East Coast, and were used to a different style and flow of wedding receptions, we designed an hybrid reception itinerary that accommodated both.
+One thing that I love about wedding entertainment is that it isn’t a cookie-cutter process – every reception begins with a blank sheet of paper.
+Because half of their guests would be coming from the Midwest and East Coast and were used to a different style and flow of wedding receptions, we designed a hybrid reception itinerary that accommodated both.
 What the song list below doesn’t tell you is that shortly after Justin & Kim’s Grand Entrance and First Dance, every single guest was on the dance floor celebrating with them to “I Gotta Feelin'” “September” and “Get This Party Started” amongst other selections.
-This would continue throughout the night – with the energy of the guests dictating my programming – slow, mid or fast tempo.
+This would continue throughout the night – with the energy of the guests dictating my programming – slow, mid, or fast tempo.
 It’s the textbook definition of “reading the crowd”.